 - Tremendously devoted and loyal dog to their owners and family

-- DDB requires affection and attention – known for gently “pawing” at their owners for a stroke down the back or a chest rub
+- DDB requires affection and attention.
+They are known for gently “pawing” at their owners for a stroke down the back or a chest rub

 - DDB consider themselves lapdogs.
 Be prepared.

-- DDB are “people” dogs and need to live in a house and not be relegated to the back yard.
+- DDB are “people” dogs and need to live in the house and not be relegated to the back yard.

-- Should not be inherently aggressive or vicious – with the rapid rise of irresponsible breeders, more dogs are being bred without attention to proper temperament
+- Should not be inherently aggressive or vicious, but with the rapid rise of irresponsible breeders, more dogs are being bred without attention to proper temperament

 - With proper socialization and training DDB generally get along well with children – from an early age they must be taught what is acceptable behavior around a child; conversely, children must be taught what is acceptable behavior around a puppy/dog

-- DDB are generally very tolerant of children – often the substitute for a sofa or pillow
+- DDB are generally very tolerant of children.
+DDBs often become a substitute for a sofa or pillow

-- Due to their size, DDB should always be supervised around children – even a minor “bump” can cause serious injury
+- Due to their size, DDB should always be supervised around children – even a minor “bump” can cause serious injury.
+Sometimes they do not know their own size

 - Some DDB have high prey drive (the instinct to chase moving objects) and should not be left alone with children who naturally want to run and play